Adaptive hyperviscosity stabilisation for the RBF-FD method in solving advection-dominated transport equations

 To extend the analysis, we addressed a more complex non-linear case, namely the Burgers' problem.
 First, we repeated similar analyses as in the linear advection case to confirm the adequacy of the proposed solution procedure.
 However, the main focus of the analysis in this case is the non-linearity of the problem, which makes the parameter $c_{opt}$ time-dependent.
 We demonstrated how $c_{opt}$ evolves throughout the simulation and to what extent the frequency of its re-computation affects the simulation results.

 To sum up, this paper adds another piece to the understanding and development of general hyperviscosity stabilisation.
-It discusses parameter selection and their influence on the numerical simulation, as well, the core concepts of hyperviscosity itself.
-Although this paper pushes the hyperviscosity stabilisation one step closer to the practical implementation, there are still several unanswered questions and open topics for future work.
+It discusses parameter selection and their influence on the numerical simulation, as well as the core concepts of hyperviscosity itself.
+Although this paper advances hyperviscosity stabilisation one step closer to practical implementation, several unanswered questions and open topics remain for future work.
 Starting with the $c$ selection algorithm, more efficient techniques for determining the largest eigenvalues should be investigated, and the bisection algorithm for root finding could be replaced with a more sophisticated approach to reduce the required number of eigenvalue re-computations.
-In future work we will also consider recently provided energy method framework~\cite{Tominec2025} to potentially determine $c$ more effectively.
+There are further opportunities for adaptive stabilisation with locally dependent $c$ and $\alpha$.
+Although the numerical experiments presented herein are confined to quasi-uniform node distributions, the underlying methodology is theoretically extensible to variable-density discretisations.
+Further investigation is warranted to evaluate the performance in domains where the nodal spacing $h$ varies spatially.

 In time-dependent problems, an adaptive $c$ recomputation could be devised that would follow the dynamics of the solution and recompute $c$ accordingly.
 For example, in highly unstable cases, it might be practical to periodically compute the eigenvalue with the largest magnitude and then assess whether to reapply the algorithm or not.
+In future work, we will also consider the recently provided energy method framework~\cite{Tominec2025} to potentially determine $c$ more effectively.